Southwest credit cards: Which Rapid Rewards card is best for you?

 So why do people consider Southwest credit cards?
 Here are some of the main reasons:

-- Generous sign-up bonus: Southwest credit cards offer generous sign-up bonuses ranging from 40,000 to 60,000 Rapid Rewards points.
-Since we value Rapid Rewards points at 1.6 cents per point, we estimate that the sign-up bonuses alone are worth between $640 to $960 in travel value each.
+- Generous sign-up bonus: Southwest credit cards offer generous sign-up bonuses, including 40,000 to 60,000 Rapid Rewards points.
+Since we value Rapid Rewards points at 1.6 cents per point, we estimate that the sign-up bonuses alone are worth between $640 and $966 in travel value each.

 - Companion pass qualification: The sign-up bonus that you earn with a Southwest credit card counts toward the 110,000 points that you need to earn the Southwest Companion Pass, which allows you to bring a companion with you for free on every flight that you take with Southwest for up to two years.
-(For more information, see our post on earning the Companion Pass.)
+(For more information, see our post on earning the Companion Pass.).
+Also, for a limited time, you can earn the companion pass when you spend $4,000 in the first three months with one of the personal credit cards.

 - Anniversary bonus: Depending on which cards you sign up for, you’ll receive between 3,000 and 7,500 Rapid Rewards points each year to celebrate your account anniversary.
 The value of these points typically offset the annual fee, depending on how they are redeemed.